“If we've missed anything, please email stuart@moore-design.com

 3) Start with a smaller diamond of the right quality (so it retains trade-in value) but in the right setting.
 Then trade up the stone when you want to spend the difference.
 We suggest you tell us if you’re planning this as not all settings can be altered to fit bigger stones.
 We also suggest it’s only a good idea if you’re prepared for at least a $5,000 difference when trading up.
 The likely cost to alter the ring is $300-$500.

 4) Start by buying the right diamond but have us set it in a very basic mounting.
-If you come back for her perfect ring within 5 years we’ll give you back what you paid for the basic mount against one you wanted.
+If you come back for the perfect ring within 5 years we’ll give you back what you paid for the basic mount against one you wanted.

 Identically described GIA certified diamonds vary on any one site by, no kidding 40%.